Saurabhmimshra/sell_my_books/README.md

 Project description:-
 ---------------------

 	Sale My Books is an E-commerce website for books.
-Where one can sell and his/her books and can interact to seller and buyer.
+Where one can sell and buy books and can interact to seller and buyer.

 Problem Solved By Sale My Books:-
 ---------------------------------